-It is important that addressing growth at any spatial scale is founded on a clear vision of how and where change should occur.
-The vision for North Essex sets this out at a strategic level and provides a context for the more detailed vision for the growth of each individual authority.
+1.30 It is important that addressing growth at any spatial scale is founded on a clear vision of how and where change should occur.
+The vision for North Essex sets this out at a strategic level and provides a context for the more detailed vision for the growth of each individual authority's area.
+The NPPF (paragraph 52) sets out that the supply of new homes can sometimes be best achieved through planning for larger scale development.
+The high housing need identified for North Essex, constraints in many existing urban areas and the desire to support a sustainable form of development in the long term, as part of the strategy for the development, Local Plans are proposing standalone new settlements that follow the principles of Garden Communities.

-North Essex will be an area of significant growth over the period to 2033 and beyond, embracing positively the need to build well designed new homes, create jobs and improve and develop its infrastructure for the benefit of existing and new communities.
+North Essex will be an area of significant growth over the period to 2033 and beyond, embracing positively the need to build well-designed new homes, create jobs and improve and develop infrastructure for the benefit of existing and new communities.

 Sustainable development principles will be at the core of the strategic area's response to its growth needs, balancing social, economic and environmental issues.
-Green infrastructure, and new and expanded education and health care facilities will be planned and provided; while the countryside and heritage assets will be protected and enhanced
+Green and blue infrastructure and new and expanded education and health care facilities will be planned and provided along with other facilities to support the development of substantial new growth; while the countryside and heritage assets will be protected and enhanced.

-At the heart of our strategic vision for North Essex are new garden communities.
-The garden communities will attract residents and businesses who value innovation, community cohesion and a high quality environment, and who will be keen to take an active role in managing the garden community to ensure its continuing success.
-Residents will live in high quality, innovatively designed, contemporary homes, accommodating a variety of needs and aspirations.
-There will be a network of leafy streets and green spaces, incorporating and enhancing existing landscape features.
-This will provide safe and attractive routes, and sustainable drainage solutions, as well as excellent opportunities for people to play.
-Open spaces will be attractive areas which offer leisure and recreation opportunities for residents of the garden communities.
-All Garden City principles will be positively embraced including new approaches to delivery and partnership working, and sharing of risk and reward for the benefit of the new communities.
+At the heart of our strategic vision for North Essex are new garden communities, the delivery of which is based on Garden City principles covered by policy SP7.
+The garden communities will attract residents and businesses who value innovation, community cohesion and a high quality environment, and who will be provided with opportunities to take an active role in managing the garden community to ensure its continuing success.

-4 NPPF, paragraph 156.
+Residents will live in high quality, innovatively designed, contemporary homes, accommodating a variety of needs and aspirations, located in well-designed neighbourhoods where they can meet their day-to-day needs.
+There will be a network of tree-lined streets and green spaces, incorporating and enhancing existing landscape features and also accommodating safe and attractive routes and space for sustainable drainage solutions; and leisure and recreation opportunities for both residents and visitors of the garden communities.

+Suitable models for the long term stewardship of community assets will be established and funded to provide long term management and governance of assets.
+All Garden City principles as specified in the North Essex Garden Communities Charter will be positively embraced including new approaches to delivery and partnership working and sharing of risk and reward for the benefit of the new communities.